hello-nrfcloud/backend/features/DeviceLocationHistory.feature.md

 And I store `$fromMillis(${pastTs})` into `pastTsISO`

-And this nRF Cloud API is queued for a
+And this nRF Cloud API request is queued for a
 `GET /v1/location/history?deviceId=${fingerprint_deviceId}` request

 ```